seanrreid/ccs_curriculim_hub/docs/cohorts/cohort18/lectures/week5/day3/README.md

 ## Retro

-We're going to do a [retrospective](/docs/lessons/front-end-foundations/project-management-101/#scrum) on the music app
+We're going to do a [retrospective](/docs/lessons/front-end-foundations/project-management-101/#scrum) to gauge where we are at this point in the cohort.

 - We'll be using a [EasyRetro](https://easyretro.io/publicboard/mprhKPu7nQV2hfN3xnhBHsG5hA92/ed4e06bb-e3e9-451a-a923-42ebdac868b7) (click the link to the join the retro board)
 - We'll follow the [Starfish Retrospective Pattern](https://agileretrospectives.org/en/blog/starfish-exercise) to answer what we should: